 Senior Cat ConditionsIt seems like no animal has more personality than older cats.
 They make us smile and give us comfort.
-Generally, cats over 7 to 10 years are considered seniors.
+Generally, cats over seven to ten years are considered seniors.
 Maintaining healthy care for your senior cat can help promote a higher quality of life in your cat's elderly years.

 Age is not a disease, but there are some conditions we need to manage as cats age.

 Kidney DiseaseThe number one cause of death in older cats is kidney disease.
 As they age, cats begin to lose kidney function, meaning the kidneys can't remove toxins as efficiently.
 Unfortunately, cats have to lose 80 percent of their kidney function before they show signs of disease.
 The damage cannot be reversed, so we can only improve the function they have left.
 Feeding them a low-protein, high-fiber diet can help stabilize the problem.
 Oral treatments like Azodyl and Epakitin slow down uremic toxin build up and help manage kidney disease.
 When used daily, these products ease the kidneys' job of removing toxins from the blood.

 ConstipationConstipation is caused by dehydration, lack of appetite, and a lack of colon function.
 For most cats, Grizzly Salmon Oil will alleviate the constipation, but some need added fiber in their diet, as well.
 However, added fiber will increase the litter box odor.
 Geriatric cats often do not drink, which complicates the issue.
 If they are not water drinkers, increased fluids will help.
 You can add electrolytes, like Rebound OES, to their water to help with dehydration.